Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 Budget (up to US$110)

-🛎️ Best luxury hotel: | White House Hotel Istanbul |
+🛎️ Best luxury hotel:The Peninsula Istanbul

 BONUS: Best hotels near Istanbul Airport

-The airport is located in Arnavutköy district, around 40 km (25 miles) from the city center.
+The airport is located in the Arnavutköy district, around 40 km (25 miles) from the city center.
 If you have a very early or very late flight, choosing a hotel as close to the airport as possible might save you some precious time and sleep.

-- The Private Airport Hotel ($) – This budget hotel can arrange airport transportation for an additional fee, has on-site business facilities and offers ironing services.
+• The Private Airport Hotel ($) – This budget hotel can arrange airport transportation for an additional fee, has on-site business facilities, and offers ironing services.

 Practical tips for your trip to Istanbul